MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/overview.md

 # Enterprise Web App Patterns

 Enterprise Web App patterns provide a structured approach to guide developers and architects through the cloud journey, specifically focusing on web application.
-It divides into web app patterns.
-Each represents a step towards a more advanced, efficient, and intelligent web application and provides prescriptive architecture, code, and configuration guidance that align with the principles of the [Well-Architected Framework](/azure/well-architected/pillars).
+It divides into distinct phases, called web app patterns.
+Each represents a common business goals and step towards a more advanced web application.
+The web app patterns provide prescriptive architecture, code, and configuration guidance that align with the principles of the [Well-Architected Framework](/azure/well-architected/pillars).

+For each pattern, there's tailored guidance for .NET and Java web apps.
 These patterns serve as a roadmap to help you transform legacy web apps into cloud-optimized solutions that deliver greater business value.
 The guidance provided by the Enterprise Web App patterns is instrumental in ensuring a smooth and successful transition through the cloud journey.
-There are articles for .NET and Java web apps.

 [![Diagram showing the stages of the Enterprise Web App patterns](../_images/ewap-overview.svg)](../_images/eap-overview.svg#lightbox)
 *Figure 1.
-Overview of the Enterprise Web App patterns.
+Overview of the Enterprise Web App patterns.*

 ## Reliable Web App pattern